l3r8yJ/l3r8yj.github.io/_posts/code/2023-02-27-how-to-develop-un-analyzable-pl.md

 f1.doSmth();
 f2.write(content);
 ```
-Now, for each file we have only one way of sequence
+Now, for each file we have only one way of sequence.
 This piece of code is much easier to analyze, isn't it?

 <br/>